 While I was annoyed by the delay, most of the people didn’t even show up until 11:00 PM.
 The exceptionally delayed start was anticipated and expected.

 That’s just an example of how things go in Colombia.
 If you want everything to start exactly on time, you’ll be in for a rude awakening.
 Time just doesn’t work the same way as it does back home while in Colombia.

 Make no mistake about it.
 Colombia is dangerous.
 However, I’ve spent nearly six months in the country over three different trips.
 And knock on wood – but I’ve never had a single issue.

 No robberies.
 No fights.
-No nothing.
+Nothing.

 Now, I know this could be luck.
 I’ve heard stories of phones being robbed and other violent acts.
 However, most travelers who don’t do stupid stuff on the regular seem to be doing pretty well here.

 If you don’t engage in sex tourism while taking copious amount of drugs, you can eliminate nearly 95% of potential safety issues in Colombia.
 Furthermore, if you rent an apartment in a nice area and use Uber instead of public transportation, you’ll stay even safer.